slightlynybbled/stringify/readme.rst

 Use Case
 ----------------

 Somewhere - probably within your module - you have a file that has static, non-code data.
 You probably have a directory called 'images' or 'bin' that the python code references when building a GUI or executing a program... whatever.
 This works great when using python directly - such as when you install the package via pip and call it from the command-line.
-This doesn't work so well when you try to bundle your package using [`pyinstaller`](http://www.pyinstaller.org/), which doesn't natively recognize your non-code dependencies.
+This doesn't work so well when you try to bundle your package using `pyinstaller <http://www.pyinstaller.org/>`_, which doesn't natively recognize your non-code dependencies.

 This library allows you to read those binary files into python code and include that data as python variables in your code base.